sjohner/azurebootcamp.ch/content/archive/2023/index.md

 description: "This was Azure Bootcamp Switzerland 2023"
 ---

-Thank you for attending Azure Bootcamp Switzerland 2023 at Welle 7 [in the very heart of beautiful city of Bern](https://goo.gl/maps/4ywbjsd14bSvqnaF7)!
+Thank you for attending Azure Bootcamp Switzerland 2023 at [Welle 7 in Bern](https://goo.gl/maps/4ywbjsd14bSvqnaF7)!
 We had a lot of fun and can look back on a successful conference with over 220 participants and speakers! 😃

 ## Community
 As you know, #Azure Bootcamp Switzerland is a 100% #community non-profit conference.
 Any positive financial balance will be invested into future events or donated to our charity partner organisations.